mnm678/CSStudyInstruments/Week2ProgressReport.md

 Git issues:

 * My local git version was refusing to pull changes from upstream branches, so I spent some time working on that, then eventually did a hard reset of my local copy.

+Reinstalling rr:

+* I tried to get the output_event_number branch working, but had a lot of issues rebuilding rr.